 For example, suppose Danny, Tucker, and Samantha are the three shareholders of Phantom Corp.
 Danny owns 50% of the corporation's shares, Tucker owns 30%, and Samantha owns 20%.
 Phantom Corp. has $100,000 of assets to distribute to its shareholders.
 According to those stock percentages, the corporation should distribute $50,000 to Danny, $30,000 to Tucker, and $20,000 to Samantha.

 Make sure you close all your business bank accounts and credit lines and cancel any permits or licenses or anything else held in your business's name.
 You'll also want to notify your customers and vendors about your company's dissolution.

 If your corporation is registered or qualified to do business in another state, you must file the necessary forms to terminate those registrations.
 Otherwise, you'll continue to be liable for annual fees and minimum business taxes in those states.

 How you dissolve your corporation will depend on your corporation's articles of incorporation and bylaws as well as your state laws.
 While holding a shareholder vote and settling debts might seem like obvious steps to the dissolution process, the procedure for carrying out these steps could be complex.
-Pay special attention to notice requirements, when (or if) you need to receive tax clearance, and alternative voting methods.
+Pay special attention to notice requirements, alternative voting methods, and when (or if) you need to receive tax clearance.

 You'll want to take the extra time and effort to close your business properly to avoid any future liabilities.
 If you need additional help, a business lawyer can walk you through the dissolution process, file any necessary forms, and draft dissolution notices.